 Thought to be spawned from a mutation, dwarf sphinx are a breed of sphinx that is dimunitive in size, growing to be no larger than a common housecat.
 They are common in sphinx cities, and are sometimes born of regular sphinx litters, though very few survive long in the wild, or on their own.
 They have varying degrees of magic, though many specialize in tricks of the mind - perhaps as an instinctual gift and an ability to evade larger predators who they cannot fight.

 Dwarf sphinx have gotten the reputation for being somewhat quick to anger where their size is concerned; many grow to be no bigger than cubs, and due to their often childlike proportions, this, over time, wears on their patience.
-Thus, it is often whispered to visitors to Ristell: do not mistake the dwarf sphinx for children, for you may lose your face in a bought of miniscule rage...
+Thus, it is often whispered to visitors to Ristell: do not mistake the dwarf sphinx for children, for you may lose your face in a bout of miniscule rage...

 Classification: weaker, less powerful sphinx.
 Location: primarily Ristell, but can be found in many Realms.